Best things to do in Norfolk with kids

 Norfolk beaches

-With over 90 miles of gorgeous coastline, one of the best things to do in Norfolk with kids is a day at the seaside.
-And even better, its free!
-Norfolk has a wonderful choice of unspoilt, sandy beaches, many of which are backed by sand dunes.
+With over 90 miles of coastline, one of the best things to do in Norfolk with kids is a day at the beach, and it’s completely free.
+Norfolk has a wonderful mix of wide sandy beaches, sand dunes, and seaside towns, so is perfect for families.

 Crabbing in Wells-next-the-Sea

-One of our favourite beach activities in Norfolk is crabbing (or gillying!).
-Two of the best places for catching crabs are the harbours at Wells-next-the-Sea and Blakeney.
+One of our favourite beach activities in Norfolk is crabbing (or “gillying” as it’s called locally).
+The harbours at Wells-next-the-Sea and Blakeney are brilliant for catching crabs.

-After crabbing, walk the mile to the gorgeous sandy beach, take a boat ride, or stop for a play in the park.
+Afterwards, walk the mile to the sandy beach, hop on a boat trip, or let the kids burn off some energy in the playground.

 Rock-pooling in West Runton